warpaint97/plan-merging-project/README.md

 We aim to find a solution for intelligently merging plans of individual robots into one common plan for all robots to increase performance.

 ## Directory Structure
-- `benchmarks/` contains all the M-domain benchmarks for the asprilo framework.
+- `benchmarks/` contains all of our  M-domain benchmark instances for the asprilo framework.
 - `encodings/` contains all of our encodings for the plan merger.

 ## Contact